Comparing causal parameters with many treatments and positivity violations: Identification and estimation

 \end{theorem}

 This result shows that the one-step estimator has a second order bias consisting of sums of products of errors in estimating the propensity score and outcome regression.
 We first describe the conditions required for this result.
 The result assumes access to independent nuisance estimates.
 While this assumption is not strictly necessary for analyzing the bias of the estimator, it is essential for establishing its limiting distribution in Corollary~\ref{cor:normal}, as it allows us to avoid imposing Donsker or other complexity conditions \citep{van1996weak, chen2022debiased}.
 Moreover, this assumption is mild and can be ensured through cross-fitting, which typically involves randomly splitting the data into $k$ folds (five and ten are common), training the nuisance function estimators on $k-1$ folds, and evaluating the one-step estimator on the $k^{th}$ held-out fold \citep{robins2008higher, zheng2010asymptotic}.
 Full-sample efficiency can be retained by rotating the folds.
-The remaining two conditions are mild boundedness conditions; bounded non-zero derivatives for $f(\cdot)$ and $s(\cdot)$ can be enforced through the choice of intervention and smooth approximation function for the smoothed trimming indicator.
+The remaining condition is a mild boundedness condition, that the regression estimates are uniformly bounded.